Ministry represents committed and faithful service of hispanic/Latino-a Presbyterian leaders

 The organization’s work is based on beliefs shared by the world’s religious and spiritual traditions.
 GreenFaith believes that protecting the Earth is a sacred act and that environmental stewardship is a moral responsibility.

-“As we celebrate Hispanic Heritage Month, we take pride in one of our own, the call and the ministry of the Rev. Dr. Neddy Astudillo,” said the Rev. Rosa Miranda, Associate for Hispanic/Latino-a Intercultural Congregational Support in the office of Racial Equity & Women’s Intercultural Ministries.
-“Her ministry represents in many ways the committed and faithful service of our many Hispanic Latino-a Presbyterian leaders across the mainland and Puerto Rico, all of them serving God and God´s people in such a time like this.”
+The Rev. Rosa Miranda, associate for Hispanic/Latino-a Intercultural Congregational Support in the office of Racial Equity & Women’s Intercultural Ministries, said Astudillo’s “ministry represents in many ways the committed and faithful service of our many Hispanic Latino-a Presbyterian leaders across the mainland and Puerto Rico, all of them serving God and God’s people in such a time like this.”

 Astudillo explains ecotheology this way: “Ecotheology is reflecting on our faith from a belief in God as Creator.
 It seeks to find faith-based solutions to the environmental challenges of our time, lifting up Creation care as an act of faith.”